PM Narendra Modi Now Has 6 Crore Followers on Twitter | 📰 LatestLY

-Most of his addresses are beamed live on his personal Twitter handle.

-Modi, who joined Twitter in January 2009, is following 2,354 accounts, according to his handle @narendramodi.
-Assam Floods: Death Toll Rises to 79, PM Narendra Modi Speaks to CM Sarbananda Sonowal, Assures All Help to the Northeastern State.

 In September 2019, Prime Minister Modi had five crore followers.
-The Twitter handle of the Prime Minister's Office has 3.7 crore followers.
+The Twitter handle of the Prime Minister''s Office has 3.7 crore followers.
 Congress leader Rahul Gandhi, who joined Twitter in April 2015, has over 1.5 crore followers.
+PM Narendra Modi May Go Off Social Media?
+Twitterati Can't Stop Giving Funny Suggestions (Check Tweets).

 Gandhi follows 267 accounts on Twitter, according to his handle.
 Modi has over 4.5 crore followers on Instagram.
 US President Donald Trump has over 8.3 crore followers on Twitter and he follows 46 accounts.